 Regulation Regarding Derivatives.
-The CFTC subjects advisers to registered investment companies to regulation by the CFTC if a fund that is advised by the adviser either (i) invests, directly or indirectly, more than a prescribed level of its liquidation value in CFTC-regulated futures and swaps ("CFTC Derivatives") or (ii) markets itself as providing investment exposure to such instruments.
+The U.S. Commodity Futures Trading Commission (the "CFTC") subjects advisers to registered investment companies to regulation by the CFTC if a fund that is advised by BIM either (i) invests, directly or indirectly, more than a prescribed level of its liquidation value in CFTC-regulated futures and swaps ("CFTC Derivatives") or (ii) markets itself as providing investment exposure to such instruments.
 The CFTC also subjects advisers to registered investment companies to regulation by the CFTC if the registered investment company invests in one or more commodity pools.
-Futures and swaps entered into by the Fund will be treated as CFTC Derivatives for these purposes.
+Futures and swaps entered into by the Funds will be treated as CFTC Derivatives for these purposes.
 To the extent a Fund uses CFTC Derivatives, it intends to do so below such prescribed levels and intends not to market itself as a "commodity pool" or a vehicle for trading such instruments.